Skip to content

 • some values in an array or a list, which act as arguments to the message.

-When the receiving language gets a packet (message and values), an event is emitted so that the developper can catch the packet and handle it by executing the corresponding code.
+When the receiving language gets a packet (message and values), an event is emitted so that the developer can catch the packet and handle it by executing the corresponding code.

-You will likely have a fonction handling a packet, that will call the correct function of your code depending on the message and with the values in the values part.
+You will likely have a function handling a packet, that will call the correct function of your code depending on the message and with the values in the values part.

 Resetting the view